pcal43/mob-filter/README.md

 * Light Level
 * Phase of moon

-See [CONFIG.md](CONFIG.md) for more information aboutsetting up rules.
+See [CONFIG.md](CONFIG.md) for more information about setting up rules.

 ## Legal